Alvathor/AnimatedButtonSPM/README.md

 # AnimatedButtonSPM

 This button subclass has touch events mapped, its react when user touch,  scaling down and than getting back to the original size.
 It has also a spin animation with a activityview that is optional.

 <img height="30%" width="30%" src="https://github.com/Alvathor/AnimatedButtonSPM/blob/master/ezgif.com-video-to-gif.gif" alt="AnimatedButton.gif"></img>

-# AnimatedButtonSPM

-This button subclass has touch events mapped, its react when user touch,  scaling down and than getting back to the original size.
-It has also a spin animation with a activityview that is optional.

 ### Prerequisites